Datatamer/terraform-aws-emr/examples/files/README.md

 ## Providers

-No provider.
+No providers are required to be specified.

 ## Inputs

-No input.
+No inputs are required.
+The required inputs are being automatically obtained from the terraform variables.
 ## Outputs

-No output.
+No ouputs are required.

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->